Purdue-CS193/lab-1-ozgurkiziltas1987/index.md

-# Ozgur Kiziltas' first CS193 Lab
+# Ozgur Kiziltas first CS193 Lab

 ## Things I like about CS193